 “Our members of the Active Adult Center love to have students visit the center.
 They are eager to speak to the students, share experiences, struggles, etc. They also are very receptive to the students doing screenings and presentations that directly affect them at this stage of their lives.”

-If you have questions or are interested in finding out more about partnering with Misericordia service-learning courses, please contact Louise Keller, Service-Learning Specialist at (570) 674 6203 or email@example.com.
+For assistance with the Community Partner Database, please contact Louise Keller, Service-Learning Specialist at (570) 674 6203 or firstname.lastname@example.org

 Community Partner Service-Learning Guide